 Foreign transaction fee

-- Money-saving perks: You’ll get a free three-month subscription to DoorDash, $10 credit for every five Lyft rides you take per month, ShopRunner and Boxed discounts, and double VIP+ points for Fandango purchases.
+- Money-saving perks: You’ll get a free three-month subscription to DoorDash, $10 credit for every five Lyft rides you take per month and ShopRunner, Boxed, and Fandango discounts.

 - Cellphone coverage: If your cell phone is damaged or stolen and you use this card to pay your monthly bill, you can file for up to $800 in reimbursement per claim.